Christian Yelich Player Props: Brewers vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff ranks fifth in the league with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks fifth in MLB.

-- The Braves' 3.81 team ERA ranks fourth across all MLB pitching staffs.
+- The Braves have the fifth-ranked team ERA among all MLB pitching staffs (3.82).

-- The Braves give up the third-fewest home runs in baseball (103 total, 1.1 per game).
+- Braves pitchers combine to allow the third-fewest home runs in baseball (108 total, 1.1 per game).

-- Elder makes the start for the Braves, his 20th of the season.
-He is 7-2 with a 3.31 ERA and 84 strikeouts through 108 2/3 innings pitched.
+- Chirinos (4-4 with a 4.02 ERA and 31 strikeouts in 62 2/3 innings pitched) makes the start for the Braves, his fifth of the season.

-- His last time out came on Tuesday against the Arizona Diamondbacks, when the righty went 2 2/3 innings, surrendering five earned runs while allowing seven hits.
+- His last appearance was out of the bullpen on Sunday, July 16 when the right-hander threw 4 2/3 innings against the Kansas City Royals, surrendering three earned runs while giving up four hits.

+- In 15 games this season, the 29-year-old has a 4.02 ERA and 4.5 strikeouts per nine innings, while giving up a batting average of .247 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.